UCB-Bootcamp/masterTicket/README.md

 6. [Questions](#questions)

 ## Usage
 masterTicket is used by music enthusiasts to find the music events that interest them most.
+You can visit the app [here](http://masterticket.herokuapp.com/).

 ## License
 Covered by the MIT license.